Sharky999/Axon-Bodycam/README.md

 - Make sure you have a default browser set
 - Check that port 47891 is not blocked by firewall
 - The page will timeout after 5 minutes if not submitted

+### Browser Source not showing in OBS
+- Make sure the Bodycam app is running
+- Verify `enableCaptureWindow` is set to `true` in config
+- Try opening `http://localhost:47890/overlay` in your browser first
+- Click "Refresh cache of current page" in OBS Browser Source properties
+- Ensure the Browser Source dimensions match your screen size

 ---